Optimization with delay-induced bifurcations: Demonstration of principle

 \subsection{Reaching the global minimum}

 Here we consider the landscape $V$ specified by Eq.~(\ref{eq_5well_low5_bro5}) from Table~I and shown by blue line in Fig.~\ref{fig_5_well_low5_broad5_bd}(a).
-In the given function $V(x)$, there are five mimina marked by red filled circles, and four maxima marked by green filled circles.
+In the given function $V(x)$, there are five minima marked by red filled circles, and four maxima marked by green filled circles.
 In what follows, we will denote the minima as $x_i^{\textrm{min}}$ and the maxima as $x_j^{\textrm{max}}$, with indices $i$ and $j$ being the numbers of the respective minimum/maximum if counted from the left, so that $i=1,\ldots,5$ and $j=1,\ldots,4$.
 All minima $x_i^{\textrm{min}}$ together with their depths $V_i^{\textrm{min}}$ are given in Table~I under Eq.~(\ref{eq_5well_low5_bro5}).
 Although the global minimum here is $x_2^{\textrm{min}}$, there is another minimum $x_4^{\textrm{min}}$, which is only marginally higher and would be an almost equivalent choice for the best solution.
 The landscape $V$ has a relatively simple shape, so that $f -V'$ does not oscillate between any two consecutive zero-crossings, see red line in Fig.~\ref{fig_5_well_low5_broad5_bd}(a).
 Below we will first reveal bifurcations occurring in this system as $\tau$ grows, and then the behavior of the system as $\tau$ slowly decreases from a large value.

 At any $\tau$, the equation (\ref{dde_whole}) with $V$ specified by (\ref{eq_5well_low5_bro5}) has nine fixed points indicated by circles in Fig.~\ref{fig_5_well_low5_broad5_pp}(a).
 At $\tau 0$, there are five stable and four unstable fixed points, both of a node type, which means that the solution $x(t)$ approaches the former and departs the latter in a non-oscillatory manner.
 At $\tau 0$, every fixed point has infinitely many pairs of complex-conjugate eigenvalues.
+An overview of the theoretical results related to the stability analysis of fixed points in DDEs using Lambert function is available in \cite{Asl_DDE_stability_eigenvalues_ASME03}.
 The values of $\tau$ at which local bifurcations of the fixed points occur are determined by the values of the Jacobian $J f'$ at these points.
-The function $f'$ is shown in Fig.~\ref{fig_5_well_low5_broad5_bd}(a) by a green line, and its values at the fixed points are indicated by red or green filled circles for the minima and maxima, respectively.
+A $k$th eigenvalue $\lambda_k$ of a fixed point of (\ref{dde_whole}) can be expressed in terms of the Lambert function $W(y)$ with $y \mathbb{R}$ and $W \mathbb{C}$ as

+where $J f'(x^*)$ and $x^*$ is the fixed point.
+Note, that the function $W(z)$ has countably many branches.
+Illustrations of $W(z)$ and of the respective eigenvalues as functions of $\tau$ can be found e.g. in \cite{Janson_two-well_delay_2021}.